United States of America

 Our mission is to serve, advance, and lead the network of organizations and individuals who cultivate, promote, sustain, and support the arts in America.
 Connecting your best ideas and leaders from the arts, communities, and business, together we can work to ensure that every American has access to the transformative power of the arts.

-Over the next three years, the Americans for the Arts 2015-2017 Strategic Plan will activate our stakeholders in a concerted effort to grow the awareness and understanding of the transformative power of the arts.
 Americans for the Arts is the only national organization promoting the power of all the arts to build better lives, better communities and a better nation.

 Report ‘America’s Creative Economy’